radek-sprta/mariner/CONTRIBUTING.md

 If this is your first time contributing code on Gitlab, take a look at Gitlab's [How to create a merge request](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html).
 After you read it, you follow this checklist to make a merge request:

 1. Fork the repository.
-2. Setup development environment using `pipenv install --dev`
+2. Setup development environment using `poetry install && pre-commit install`
 3. Run the tests using `pytest tests` to make sure they pass on your system.
 4. Write tests for the feature you are adding.
 They should fail.
 5. Add your feature.